Skip to the content.

 Introduction

-PRINTEMPS employs Tabu Search [1], a metaheuristics technique, to solve problems.
+PRINTEMPS can compute approximate solutions for integer linear programming problems by Weighted Tabu Search [1].
 In solving, it replaces constraints with penalty functions which return violations to the corresponding constraints, and the penalty functions multiplied by positive penalty coefficients are added to the objective function.
-The penalty coefficients are updated iteratively and automatically in a method similar (not exact same) to the one proposed in paper [2].
+For more information on the algorithm, please refer to the literature [2].
 The figure below shows the flow-chart of the algorithm of PRINTEMPS.

 The flow-chart of the optimization algorithm of PRINTEMPS.